guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 # The Software
 ## Make Files
 "Make" files are where you specify desired combination of board type, IR mapping, and name your new IR translator.
 Several example make files are provided.
-These each specify a ESP32 board type and desired IR mapping, but you can also create your own combinations.
+These each specify a ESP32 board type and desired IR mapping

 * make-esp32-c3-OLED-GPIO1-IR-Hisense.yaml
 * make-esp32-c3-OLED-GPIO1-IR-LGcinebeam.yaml